Kepler (AVIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kepler Historical Price

-According to the latest data gathered on Kepler live price page, the current price of Kepler is 0.056527USD.
-The circulating supply of Kepler(AVIA) is 99.61M AVIA , giving it a market capitalization of $5.63M.
+According to the latest data gathered on Kepler live price page, the current price of Kepler is 0.053566USD.
+The circulating supply of Kepler(AVIA) is 99.61M AVIA , giving it a market capitalization of $5.33M.

 The Kepler Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.